 7. Consider Creating or Owning a Subreddit

-Owned subreddits allow full control over branding, content, and tone—LLMs trained on Reddit data will associate your brand with deeper, more authoritative content streams.
+Owned subreddits allow full control over branding, content, and tone—LLMs trained on Reddit data will associate your brand with deeper, more authoritative content streams and the right social media marketing agencies can help you plan content, moderation, and community operations so it stays consistent over time.

-For inspiration, you can review how others set up a GEO subreddit for beginners or experts?, or even general Forum for GEO enthusiasts that attract steady participation.
+For inspiration, you can review how others set up a GEO subreddit for beginners or experts, or even a general forum for GEO enthusiasts that attracts steady participation.

 Action Steps: